rancher/terraform-aws-access/README.md

 # Terraform AWS Access

+## Recent Changes

+- Skip Runner IP

+  By default this module will create a security group which allows the ip of the client running terraform ingress and egress access.
+  This enables users to configure servers after they are created, but is not always wanted.
+  The new variable "skip_runner_ip" will prevent the creation of that security group, further securing the project.
+  This functionality enables air-gapped production projects.

 ## AWS Access

 The first step to using the AWS modules is having an AWS account, [here](https://docs.aws.amazon.com/accounts/latest/reference/manage-acct-creating.html) is a document describing this process.
 You will need an API access key id and API secret key, you can get the API keys [following this tutorial](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey).
-The Terraform AWS provider uses the AWS Go SDK, which allows the use of either environment variables or config files for authentication. https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-settings You do not need the AWS cli to generate the files, just place them in the proper place and Terraform will find and read them.
+The Terraform AWS provider uses the AWS Go SDK, which allows the use of either environment variables or config files for authentication. https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html#cli-configure-files-settings

+You do not need the AWS cli to generate the files, just place them in the proper place and Terraform will find and read them.
 We use environment variables to configure the AWS provider and load them by sourcing an RC file.